antmicro/riscv-badge-application/README.md

 ```

 Leave it running, and in a different terminal, use GDB to upload the binary to the board.
-Use the RISC-V GDB from Sifive's Freedom-E-SDK toolchain.
+Use the RISC-V GDB from SiFive's Freedom-E-SDK toolchain.

 Before loading, the device's flash protection has to be disabled.
 In order to load the binary to the device, run the following commands in the GDB terminal: